 Safety Information: Most visits to Spain are trouble-free, except for occasional street crime, which is common in the big cities; travellers are advised to take precautions to avoid theft of passports, credit cards, travel documents and money.
 Crime is usually petty and violent assault is rare.
 Be wary of strangers offering or asking for help of any kind, as it is often a distraction for accomplices.
 There are also scams involving letters for outstanding traffic fines or Spanish lottery winnings.
 If travellers exercise all the normal precautions they should have a trouble-free holiday in Spain.

 Local Customs: Smoking in public places is banned and stiff fines will be imposed for smoking in areas such as enclosed public spaces, areas where food is prepared and sold, public transport, non-smoking areas of bars and restaurants, and any places that cater for children.
-Drinking alcohol in the streets of Madrid, and in the Canary and Balearic Islands is illegal.
+Drinking alcohol in the streets of Madrid and the streets of the Canary and Balearic Islands is illegal.

-Business: The business culture in Spain is slowly shifting, but for now it is entrenched in tradition and it can take some time to gain a foothold in the Spanish working world.
-Hierarchy is central to Spain's business world and managers tend to make decisions without considering input from their colleagues.
-It is important never to undermine authority.
-A strong emphasis is placed on social status, character attributes and personal pride.
-Business success is often hinged upon being well-dressed, honourable and dignified while also exhibiting great social and entertainment skills.
-Business meetings are generally conducted face-to-face and can go on for long periods, as Spaniards prefer long deliberations in order to avoid uncertainty in business dealings.
+Business: The business culture in Spain is slowly shifting.
+But for now, it's entrenched in tradition and it can take some time for you to gain a foothold in the Spanish working world.
+It is important never to undermine authority, with hierarchy central to Spain's business world.
+Managers often tend to make decisions without considering input from their colleagues.
+A strong emphasis is placed on social status, character attributes, and personal pride.
+Success is often hinged upon being well-dressed, honourable, and dignified, while also exhibiting great social skills.
+Business meetings are generally conducted face-to-face and can go on for long periods, as Spaniards prefer long deliberations in order to avoid uncertainty in corporate dealings.
 Business meetings in Spain tend to tread a fine line being personal and formal.
 Conducting business in Spain can entail navigation through a lot of red tape and bureaucracy.
 Spanish is the language of business, but some of the larger multinationals conduct meetings in both English and Spanish.
 Business hours are often quite varied, but generally open by 9am and close in the mid-evening with a two-hour lunch break during the early afternoon.
 Business attire is quite conservative with dark or linen suits, with shirts and silk ties for men.
 Women should wear modest dresses or tailored suits.
 Brand names or labels attract affirmation from colleagues and associates.
 After the conclusion of successful negotiations, gifts are appropriate.
 Gifts should be of high quality and when receiving a gift, open it in front of the giver.
 Business cards are important and should be bilingual.
-Meetings are best scheduled for mid-morning.
-In business meetings always establish a formal, yet personable, environment before beginning business.
+Meetings are best scheduled for mid-morning, in which establishing a formal yet personable environment is important before beginning.
 Meetings often occur over lunches and dinners and may be characterised by several speakers.
-A hierarchy is generally observed with respect.

 Communications: The international access code for Spain is +34.
 Mobile phone operators provide throughout the country and the Balearic and Canary Islands.
 Internet access is available at internet cafes in most towns and resorts, and wifi is increasingly easily available.